**These posts often contain affiliate links. Please see our disclosure policy for details.**

 If you want to make one of your own but can’t make it out of wood, you can also make a stable out of cardboard or foam board.

-But if wood isn’t an option, it’s simple to make one out of cardboard and hot glue, and I guarantee your kids won’t mind one bit!
+But if wood isn't an option, it's simple to make a stable out of cardboard and hot glue, and I guarantee your kids won't mind one bit!

 **Download the FREE PRINTABLE PATTERN to make a stable of your own by getting access to my free resource library!